jimm/kronut/README.md

 # Editing Slot Names and Comments

-The "edit" command will start a simple text-only program that prompts you for one-letter commands, like this:
+The "edit" command lets you edit the names and comments of the slots in a set list.
+Kronut will open the selected set list and prompts you for one-letter commands, like this:

 ```
 Type 'e' to edit current slot, 'p' print, 'd' dump, 'q' quit, 'h' help.
-Kronut can't save the set list itself.
-Remember to do that.
 kronut> h
   e: edit current slot
   r: re-edit (does not get data from Kronos)